 As you pass outside you realise that the condensers for the stills are built onto the outside of the wall of the stillhouse.
 You might also notice a cat flap in the still house wall accessed by internal and external ladders.
 This is to allow the distillery cat, Barley, to roam.
 Many distilleries have cats as a traditional means of keeping down rodents.
 Barley looked more interested in curling up near the warm wash still on our visit, but presumably earns its keep.
 Not far away is a statue of "Towser", who served as Glenturret's distillery cat for 24 years until 1987, and who, according to the plaque, caught a world record 28,899 mice during that time.
 It's the sort of memorial that leaves unanswered questions: such as whose job was it to count the mice, and was Towser's final thought "shame I didn't catch that 28,900th..."?

-The heart of the "Famous Grouse Experience" is an interactive high tech exhibition that follows the distillery tour.
+The heart of the visitor experience is an interactive high tech exhibition that follows the distillery tour.
 This is sufficiently impressive to have won a BAFTA award.
 The nearby sampling room is a fascinating shape, and comes complete with the world's largest bottle of whisky, which holds 228 litres.
 Having completed the tour you pass through to the shop and from there can proceed to the excellent restaurant.

 As the sign above the door says, whisky has been being distilled on the site occupied by Glenturret since at least 1775.
 Accounts differ about the exact circumstances, and illegal distillation, very common at the time, may have taken place here as far back as 1717.
 The distillery survived the slump of the 1830s and then expanded.
 When the whisky writer Alfred Barnard visited in 1886, he found a thriving operation using (to judge from a drawing he made) many of the buildings occupied by the distillery today.

 Like many Scotch whisky distilleries, Glenturret was hit hard by the prohibition of alcohol in the USA in the 1920s, and it closed as a result.
 The buildings were acquired in 1957 by James Fairlie, who went on to restore production in 1960.
 The distillery was in the ownership of Cointreau in the 1980s, and it was purchased by Highland Distillers (now the Edrington Group) in 1990.
-They own five distilleries including The Macallan and Highland Park.
-They also own Famous Grouse, the leading blended Scotch whisky, and Glenturret's relative accessibility was why it was chosen as the home of the Famous Grouse Experience.
+At the end of 2018 it was announced that Glenturret Distillery had been purchased by Art & Terroir, a French wine producer and distributor operated by the Swiss company that also owns Lalique crystal.